-As a Greystone student, ROTC is an option – it is not mandatory!
-It is a 3-credit hour elective that takes the place of your history course in the Greystone-Ozarks core curriculum.
-That goes for both sponsored candidates and free agents alike.
-Students that elect to participate in ROTC will be enrolled in the first year Military Science course (MS-1) and Lab component which are taught by Army ROTC staff.
-Students will be issued Operational Camouflage Pattern uniforms (OCP) which will be worn on class and lab days.
+Students participating in ROTC will be enrolled in the first year Military Science course (MS-1) and Lab component, which are taught by Army ROTC staff at Arkansas Technical University in Russellville.
+Students will be issued Operational Camouflage Pattern uniforms (OCP) worn on class and lab days.

-The Army ROTC opportunity is not just for Army candidates – MS I is a baseline introduction to the military as well as its customs and traditions.
+The Army ROTC opportunity is not just for Army candidates – MS I is a baseline introduction to the military and its customs and traditions.
 Therefore, completion of MS I is transferable to all other ROTC programs, no matter the service.
-Whether you attend an academy or go on to ROTC at another college or university, you are able to maximize the power and experience of the program and be fully prepared to engage the leadership and academic challenges as an MS II or second year cadet.
+Whether you attend an academy or go on to ROTC at another college or university, you can maximize the program's power and experience and be fully prepared to engage the leadership and academic challenges as an MS II or second year ROTC cadet.

 Students that elect to enroll in MS-1 during their year at Greystone are also afforded many benefits once they leave:

 Essentially, ROTC at Greystone affords those interested students the best of all worlds.
 Students will get the military experience they seek while they simultaneously maximize their academy application process.
-ROTC at Greystone is simply another safety net experience that empowers our candidates to use this year of prep to maximize their dream of earning either their academy appointment or an ROTC scholarship – both will lead to a commission!
+ROTC at Greystone is simply another safety net experience that empowers our candidates to use this year to optimize their dream of earning a military commission!

 If you are serious about serving our country as a commissioned officer, you owe it to yourself to consider this incredible ROTC opportunity now at Greystone.

-The first year Military Science courses that are offered to Greystone students are the same courses that are taught nation-wide and are applicable to all military services, not just the Army.
+The first-year Military Science courses offered to Greystone students are the same courses taught nation-wide and apply to all military services, not just the Army.
 As it is the most fundamental training for up and coming officers, the skills learned in these courses can be applied as an officer in the Navy, Marine Corps, and Air Force.
 Therefore, if the Army is not your first choice in service, you can still enroll in these courses and transfer them to the ROTC unit of your choice!

 Concurrent enrollment in Introduction to Army ROTC Laboratory.
 Introduces personal challenges and competencies that are critical for effective leadership.
-Focuses on the personal development of life skills such as goal setting, time management, physical fitness, and stress management as they relate to leadership, officership, and the Army profession.
-Increase self-confidence through team study and activities in basic drill, rappelling, leadership reaction course, first aid, making presentations, and basic marksmanship.
+The course focuses on the personal development of life skills such as goal setting, time management, physical fitness, and stress management related to leadership, officership, and the Army profession.
+Increase self-confidence through team study and basic drill, rappelling, leadership reaction course, first aid, making presentations, and basic marksmanship.
 Learn fundamental concepts of professional leadership in classroom and outdoor laboratory environments.
-Students attend two hours of lecture, a required two hours of leadership laboratory, plus participate in organized physical fitness training.
-Students will have an opportunity to participate in one weekend training exercise; additional weekend exercises may be offered.
+Students attend two hours of lecture, a required two hours of leadership laboratory, plus organized physical fitness training.
+Students will have an opportunity to participate in a one-weekend training exercise; additional weekend exercises may be offered.

 Concurrent enrollment in Introduction to Army ROTC.
 This two-hour mandatory laboratory applies and reinforces classroom instruction with outdoor, hands-on training on campus.
-In addition, it provides an opportunity to experience unique training opportunities unavailable to the general public.
+Also, it provides an opportunity to experience unique training opportunities unavailable to the general public.

 Concurrent enrollment in Introduction to Tactical Leadership.
 This two-hour mandatory laboratory applies and reinforces classroom instruction with outdoor, hands-on training on campus.
-In addition, it provides an opportunity to experience unique training opportunities unavailable to the general public.
+Also, it provides an opportunity to experience unique training opportunities unavailable to the general public.

 Applying as a Greystone/University of the Ozarks student: Speak directly with ROTC leadership.